Translate This Page

 Protection features

 Each unit is protected against voltage spikes from the dynamo or on the battery line.
-Unlike others, i
+Unlike others, it will survive short circuiting of the output.

-guaranteed against manufacturing defects when fitted as intended by an electrically competent person.
+Each unit is guaranteed against manufacturing defects when fitted as intended by an electrically competent person.

 The units are guaranteed for the use that they are intended.